Rounding it up

 People who prefer to use cash for their shopping can try to limit the amount they have on hand at any given time.
 Having to stop at an ATM before shopping, is often enough to make people reconsider going out in the first place.

-With KOHO’s prepaid Visa card, it’s more difficult to get into debt while shopping.
+With KOHO’s prepaid Mastercard, it’s more difficult to get into debt while shopping.
 Unlike traditional credit cards, which allow people to shop well beyond their means, having to pre-load money on a KOHO card makes emotional spending much less accessible.

 "When a budget doesn’t have any wiggle room, over time, our inability to buy things can lead us to splurge well beyond our means."